 Author: Michael Cardman, Legal Editor

-Updated to reflect the forthcoming Redwood minimum wage ordinance.
+Updated to reflect legal developments regarding the minimum wage ordinance in San Carlos.

 HR guidance on complying with the federal and state requirements for the minimum wage tip credit.